More policies

 Here are my positions on some other issues that often come up in conversations in the community, including healthcare, education, aged care, tax and defence.

-If you have a question about a policy that isn’t covered here, please don’t hesitate to contact me at [email protected] and I’ll respond as soon as I can.
+If you have a question about a policy that isn’t covered here, please don’t hesitate to contact us at [email protected].

 Healthcare